TOUR THE MEMORIAL BATTLESHIPS MISSOURI & ARIZONA

 Pearl Harbor Visitor Center

-Your driver will take you into Pearl Harbor, Oahu.
-The harbor and Ford Island are quite large, but we are going to visit the areas that are designated as a national memorial.
-Contained within this naval base is the Visitor Center Museums, Submarine Museum, Arizona Memorial, Pearl Harbor Aviation Museum and Battleship Missouri.
-Your driver will bring you to the visitor center and provide tickets to board the boat to Arizona Memorial at a specific time.
-Before and after that time, you will have time to explore the visitor center.
+Contained within the expanse of the naval base are the "Road to War" and "Attack" museums located at the Visitor Center, the Submarine Museum, Arizona Memorial, Pearl Harbor Aviation Museum, and the Battleship Missouri.
+Your driver will bring you to the Visitor Center and provide tickets to board the boat to the Arizona Memorial at a specific time.
+Before and after that time, you will have time to explore the visitor center's two museums.

 Arizona Memorial

 A visit to the Arizona Memorial is a solemn occasion.
-This is the final resting place for over 1000 souls, most of them died on the first day of battle with Japan.
-They attacked the harbor on December 7th.
-1941 and caused a lot of damage, including the destruction of Battleship Arizona.
-A bomb penetrated itʻs decks and ignited deep within.
+This is the final resting place for over 1000 souls.
+Most of them died on the day of the attack.
+The Japanese launched a surprise attack on the ships at Pearl Harbor on December 7th, 1941, causing catastrophic damage, including the destruction of Battleship Arizona.
+A bomb penetrated its decks and ignited it from within.

 Board The Battleship Missouri

-The “Mighty Mo” served the United States from World War Two up until being retired after the First Gulf War.
+The “Mighty MO” served the United States from World War 2 until being retired after the First Gulf War.
 It was one of the first ships to fire missiles in that engagement.
-It is now a museum ship and most of it is open for exploration.
-Check out the many decks, internal spaces and lots of exhibits with a ton of historical information.
-You can even stand in the spot where the war ending ceremony took place.
+It is now a museum ship, and most of it is open for exploration.
+Check out the many decks, internal spaces, and lots of exhibits with a ton of historical information.
+You can even stand in the spot where the war-ending ceremony took place.

 National Cemetery Of The Pacific At Punchbowl

-As we tour through the city, we take a drive up into Punchbowl Crater.
-The drive through this place is very special as itʻs home to the National Cemetery of the Pacific and special points of interest.
-The view from up here is wonderful as you can clearly see down to historic Honolulu and Diamond Head crater beyond.
+As we tour through the city, we'll take a drive up into Punchbowl Crater.
+The drive is very special because it is home to the National Cemetery of the Pacific and other special points of interest.
+The view from up here is wonderful as you can clearly see down to historic Honolulu, Diamond Head crater and beyond.

 Historic Downtown Honolulu

-Our final major point of interest is a drive through historic downtown Honolulu.
+Our final, major point of interest is a drive through historic downtown Honolulu.
 It contains the only royal palace in the United States.
-A place that had electricity before the White House.
-We also see some unique buildings, and a historical figure statue, King Kamehameha.
-We will return you back to your accommodation in Waikiki or out to Ko Olina after that.
+It even had electricity before the White House did.
+We'll also see some unique buildings, and the historical King Kamehameha statue.
+Then, we will return you back to your accommodations in Waikīkī to enjoy the rest of your evening.

 The Memorial Battleships Missouri & Arizona Tour Details